0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/98511bf0-aba5-4bde-ba67-4c324d1e0e4e)

-* ***pip:*** CARLA will need to install some python packages, and to do that, you must have pip or pip3 versions higher than 20.3.
+* ***pip:*** CARLA will need to install some python packages, and to do that, you must have pip or pip3 versions >= 20.3.
 To check if you have pip or pip3, run this commands in ther terminal.

 This for pip (python2)
 ```bash